Skalar/s3_storer/README.md

 ```

 ### RESPONSE - failure timeout
-* Status is "timeout" due to max keep alive time exceeded.
+* Status is `timeout` due to max keep alive time exceeded.
 * Any uploads to S3 we have done will be cleaned.

 ```json